geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Now proud Albruno, mad that mortal knight
 So long with him sustained a doubtful light, 580

-Infuriate spoke: " Too long thy arts evade
+Infuriate spoke: Too long thy arts evade
-" The fate impending on thy guilty head!
+The fate impending on thy guilty head!
-" What spells secure thy mail? what powerful charm
-" Eludes the vengeance of Albruno's arm?
+What spells secure thy mail? what powerful charm Eludes the vengeance of Albruno's arm?
-" No mortal strength, unaided, could withstand
+No mortal strength, unaided, could withstand
-" The deadly weight of this immortal hand!
+The deadly weight of this immortal hand!
-" Yet now receive thy due," — and as he spoke,
+Yet now receive thy due,— and as he spoke,
 Full at his head he aim'd the dreadful stroke,
 The wary youth the threat'ning blow repell'd,
 Which spent its fury on his lifted shield; 590